akolotov/cursor-notepads/04-issue-11356/README.md

 > Write a short comment for `unprocessed_data_query` that covers the idea of the query.

-Before the next step I added additional two items in the notepad.
+Before the next prompt additional two items was added in the notepad.

 > Perform the steps 3 and 4 from the "Data migration implementation"